 The peaceful village of Kini is famous for the little fish eateries.
 It is located 9 km west from the island’s capital next to a wonderful sandy beach.
 The beaches of Loto, Varvarousa, Aeto, Grammata or Delphini are ideal for more off-grid getaways.

 Chalandriani is mostly visited for its archaeological sites (cemetery, settlements and other finds), which were unearthed in the end of the 19th c. by archaeologist Christos Tsountas.
-Don’t miss the site of Kastri, a prehistoric settlement surrounded by walls from the later years of the Early Cycladic period (2300-2200 BC).
+Don’t miss the site of Kastri, a prehistoric settlement surrounded by walls dating to the later years of the Early Cycladic period (2300-2200 BC).
 Stop by the cave where philosopher Pherecydes (also written Ferekydi) used to reside (6th c BC) as well as Syriga springs, from where the view is astounding.

 The seaside hamlet of Megas Gialos is on the southernmost side of the island (12 km from Ermoupoli).
 It has a lovely sandy beach that will please the whole family.
 At a short distance there is also the beach Ampelas, found in a small sheltered cove.
 Foinikas is yet another famous seafront village with a sandy beach.